Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Place multiple water bowls throughout the house so your furry friend can access fresh water easily.

-If you want something more aesthetically pleasing than regular ceramic bowls, consider investing in a pet drinking fountain as an alternative option.
+If you want something more aesthetically pleasing than regular bowls, consider investing in a pet drinking fountain as an alternative option.

 Offer canned food